Taha-Abachi/financial/BatchManagement_API_Documentation.md

 ## Error Handling and Failure Scenarios

 ### Batch Failure Indication
-When a batch fails or has failed items, the response will include detailed error information:
+When a batch fails, the entire batch is rolled back and no items are processed.
+The response will include detailed error information:

 **Failed Batch Example:**
 ```json